crow-max-0/swordkillBypassAnchichitv2/README.md

 	end
 end

--- 자동 공격 루프 RunService.RenderStepped:Connect(function()
+-- 공격 루프
+RunService.RenderStepped:Connect(function()
-	if stopped then return end
+	if paused then return end
 	for _, otherPlayer in ipairs(Players:GetPlayers()) do
 		attack(otherPlayer)
 	end